 Baked Roccan Lamb Rolls combines the wonderful Moroccan flavours into an egg roll.
 Baked not fried for a healthier appetizer.

-If you love lamb and the taste of Morocco, then these appetizers will be right up your alley.
+If you love lamb and the taste of Morocco, then these Roccan Rolls will be right up your alley.
 This fusion dish combines ground lamb and the wonderful Moroccan spices, rolled up into an Asian healthy baked egg roll, with a delicious fig dipping sauce.

 We happen to love lamb in our house.
 Lamb burgers, rack of lamb, lamb curry, there are so many wonderful ways to showcase this tasty protein.
 If you cook lamb, you know how expensive it can be.
 These tasty Baked Roccan Lamb Rolls are budget friendly.